 The message behind My 15 Hour Work Week stands in contrast to what young adults are frequently being exposed to in the working world.
 Rather than to blindly follow the work long hours, earn more money, spend more money and impress people around you teachings that some young people adopt,15 Hour Work Week would rather embrace a slower pace of work, earn less money, spend less money and invest more mentality.

-Investment Moat is what you would expect from a typical investing blog.
+Investment Moats is what you would expect from a typical investing blog.
 There are tons articles written about local stocks, some articles about financial planning and the occasional insight that the writer shares for his readers to mull over.

-The great thing about Investment Moat is that it provides, in our opinion, the most independent outlook on local stocks that you can find in Singapore.
+The great thing about Investment Moats is that it provides, in our opinion, the most independent outlook on local stocks that you can find in Singapore.
 There is no worry about any of conflict of interest that you would typically associate with the research department parked under a brokerage firm that just wants you to trade more.

 As with all investments made, you are advised to do your own due diligence and research.
-With the various tools, analyses and write-ups available on Investment Moat, this investing journey becomes much easier and less lonely.
+With the various tools, analyses and write-ups available on Investment Moats, this investing journey becomes much easier and less lonely.

 5. Budget Babe